mlcommons/croissant/docs/croissant-spec.md

 **domain**:	[DataSource](#datasource)

+## Examples

 ## Open issues/questions

 1. Representation of ML tasks
-2. Representation of other ML-specific information: Splits, labels, etc.
-3. Do we need parentField?
+1. Do we need parentField?
-4. Which namespace should Reference exist under?
+1. Which namespace should Reference exist under?
-5. Should Reference be this general, or should it be specialized into FileObjectReference, RecordSetReference, etc..?
+1. Should Reference be this general, or should it be specialized into FileObjectReference, RecordSetReference, etc..?
 (A bit verbose, but more type-safe, and helps with namespace homing.)
-6. Non-semantic and Semantic types supported
-7. Representation of enumerated records: PropertyValue vs arbitrary JSON.
+1. Representation of enumerated records: PropertyValue vs arbitrary JSON.